Kawaeee/medical_forms_ocr/README.md

 # Medical Forms OCR
 - This project is a part of CSC491 Intelligent System and Application Class

-- It is web application that allow user to uploading PDF/JPG to extracting the paper-based medical form data into a digital medical form.
+- It is a web application that allows the user to upload PDF/JPG to extracting the paper-based medical form data into a digital medical form.

 Documentation link : -